diaviloai/Onedebrid/currentsprint.md

   Compose screens via `DisposableEffect(Unit).onDispose`, as PlayerScreen.kt does.
-- **ExoPlayer instance belongs in the Compose screen, not the ViewModel.**
+- **ExoPlayer instance belongs in the Compose screen, not the ViewModel.** Session 24 reaffirmed this: `durationMs`, like `positionMs` before it, had to be threaded up from `PlayerScreen.kt` through `PlayerViewModel` rather than looked up anywhere else, because ExoPlayer is the only source of it and only the screen holds the instance.
 - **Jetpack Navigation Compose cannot pass domain objects as nav args** — PendingPlaybackHolder singleton is the workaround; does not survive process death (documented in the file).
 - **MutableStateFlow.update{} does not resolve in this build environment** — use direct `_flow.value = _flow.value?.copy(...)`
   assignment instead.
+- **A synchronous snapshot read alongside an existing Flow-based observe method is a reasonable, low-risk addition when a caller only needs a one-off value** (`SessionRepository.getCurrentSession()`, Session 24) — simpler than collecting `.first()` on a hot path like a 5-second ticker, and doesn't require changing the existing `observeSession()` contract for other callers.
 - **CI/build environment:** GitHub Actions runners are fresh (no local build cache); `gradle-wrapper.jar` handled via `gradle/actions/setup-gradle@v3`.
 - **Verify pushed file contents directly, don't infer from build status** — re-pull and diff against GitHub before treating any edit as landed.
+Session 24 additionally cross-checked `raw.githubusercontent.com` against a fresh tarball pull for the same reason — belt and suspenders, cheap to do, catches CDN-lag false negatives/positives.
 - **A use case/coordinator/repository chain returning a singular type where the domain clearly implies a collection is worth checking explicitly before building a screen against it** (Session 22 SearchResult example).
+- **When a repository method's implementation silently drops fields the entity/domain model actually has, that's worth fixing as part of whatever adjacent work surfaced it, not just noting for later** — Session 24's seasonNumber/episodeNumber fix was small, low-risk, and directly adjacent to the work already being done, so it was resolved immediately (with Dia's explicit sign-off) rather than deferred.

 ## Next Steps, In Order

-1. **Continue Watching persistence gap.** `SavePlaybackPositionUseCase` currently only updates in-memory `SessionState`, not the Room-backed `ContinueWatchingEntity` table.
-Not persisted end-to-end yet.
-2. **Media cache/lookup layer.** Not yet started.
-Would let the nav graph pass a bare `mediaId` as a real nav arg instead of `PendingPlaybackHolder`, fix the process-death gap, let SearchScreen route TV_SHOW results to a real episode-picker instead of marking them unsupported, and — newly relevant after Session 23 — let HomeScreen's Continue Watching rows become tappable/resumable and show real titles instead of raw `mediaId` strings.
+1. **Media cache/lookup layer.** Not yet started.
+Now the top priority — would let the nav graph pass a bare `mediaId` as a real nav arg instead of `PendingPlaybackHolder`, fix the process-death gap, let SearchScreen route TV_SHOW results to a real episode-picker instead of marking them unsupported, and let HomeScreen's Continue Watching rows become tappable/resumable and show real titles instead of raw `mediaId` strings.
+This is a substantial, foundational piece of work — likely worth its own dedicated session(s) once started.
-3. **Episode-picker screen / Details screen.** Not started.
+2. **Episode-picker screen / Details screen.** Not started.
 Needed to lift SearchScreen's TV_SHOW limitation (Session 22) and would also give Continue Watching rows somewhere meaningful to navigate once the Media lookup layer exists.
-4. **Stream-candidate picker UI.** Not started.
+3. **Stream-candidate picker UI.** Not started.
 Needed to lift SearchScreen's Smart-Defaults-only limitation (Session 22).
-5. **`AppError.ValidationError` case.** Would let
+4. **`AppError.ValidationError` case.** Would let
    CreateProfileUseCase/UpdateProfileUseCase's blank-name validation
    and DeleteProfileUseCase's delete-active-profile rejection surface proper, distinct user-facing messages instead of both falling through SettingsScreen's generic `LocalStorageError` message.
 Low urgency (the UI already avoids the delete-active case proactively) but worth doing whenever the broader error model gets a review pass.
+5. **Completion-percentage / markAsCompleted wiring.** Not started, new as of Session 24. `durationMs` is now correctly persisted but nothing calculates a completion percentage from it or calls `PlaybackRepository.markAsCompleted()` automatically at a threshold (~90%, per its doc comment).
+Worth scoping alongside or shortly after the Media cache/lookup layer, since both touch Continue Watching's read side.
-6. **SettingsScreen preference-write debounce/Save-step reconsideration**
+6. **SettingsScreen preference-write debounce/Save-step
-   — only if it turns out to feel laggy on-device; not a confirmed problem, just flagged for revisit (see Known Limitations above).
+   reconsideration** — only if it turns out to feel laggy on-device;
+   not a confirmed problem, just flagged for revisit (see Known Limitations above).

 ## Open TODOs (carried forward, unchanged unless noted)